wheelc95/CharahTheAnalyst.github.io/README.md

 I am a passionate data analyst with a strong background in statistics, mathematics, and programming.
 I specialize in deriving actionable insights from data to drive business decisions and solve complex problems.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile)!

-## Contact

-For inquiries or collaboration opportunities, feel free to reach out to me at [wheel.c.code@gmail.com](mailto:your-wheel.c.code@gmail.com